Cellense/buffpanel-c-sharp-sdk/README.md

 # BuffPanel C# SDK

-This repository contains an implementation with a simple interface designed to easily communicate with the REST API of the BuffPanel service in your Unity Game.
+This repository contains an implementation with a simple interface designed to easily communicate with the REST API of the BuffPanel service in your C# Game.

 For more information on the BuffPanel service, please visit our [website](http://buffPanel.com/).